stealthman22/100-days-of-code/r2-log.md

 ### DAY 46 (24th October 2019)

 Did a fresh install of PostgreSQL.
 This all seems very tricky.
 But I have been able to narrow the problem.
 It seems the presence of a - (special character) in my default Linux OS user account is responsible for my psql woes.

+### DAY 47 (27th October 2019)

+Finally got Psql to work perfectly.
+As suspected it had something to do with my OS username.
+Glad this whole saga is over, learnt a lot from researching, Connected my DB with terminal and dbeaver